dips4717/gcn-cnn/README.md

 * Download RICO dataset from [rico](https://interactionmining.org/rico) (Optional)
 * We use semantic UI screenshots and annotations.
 Simplified annotation for semantic RICO UIs is given in `data/rico_box_info_list.pkl`
 * Dataset partition sets (train/gallery/query) used for all experiments are in `data/UI_data.p` and `UI_test_data.p`
-*

 ### GoogleUI Datasets
 * We release GoogleUI dataset.
 GoogleUI is a new dataset of 18.5K UX designs collected from web.
-* Dataset/annoations/descriptions can be obtained from [Google Drive](https://drive.google.com/drive/folders/1LdhtDfiv48jSAbaLmL3rbrLBi4ZByd6p?usp=sharing)
+* Dataset/annotations/descriptions can be obtained from [Google Drive] (https://drive.google.com/drive/folders/1LdhtDfiv48jSAbaLmL3rbrLBi4ZByd6p?usp=sharing)

-## Evaluation code and model
+## Evaluation and trained model
 To evaluate the model:
 * Prior to evaluation/training, prepare graph represenatations for UIs following steps below:
-	* Run ` python graph_scripts/cal_geometry_feat.py`.
+	* Run `python graph_scripts/cal_geometry_feat.py`.
 This will compute the geometric features for all rico UIs
 	* Run `python graph_scripts/build_geomerty_graph.py`.
 This will pre-construct the graph data for UIs; saved under *graph_data/*

+* Download the trained models from [models](https://drive.google.com/drive/folders/1aBBUF76I9zXr50Yet3csY1Dhw7--ykti?usp=sharing)
 * Run `python evaluate.py` to get the performance metrics: top-k mIoU and mPixAcc